gmcabrita/SublimeElixirPlayground/README.md

 Usage
 -----

-You can use either shortcuts or commands from the command prompt, the latter with the prefix `SublimeElixirPlayground`.
+You can use either shortcuts or commands from the command prompt, the latter with the prefix `ElixirPlayground`.

 Shortcuts
 ---------